Gary Lineker says he stands by criticism of Government’s immigration policy

 Gary Lineker has said he stands by his criticism of the Government’s immigration policy and does not fear suspension by the BBC.

-It comes as the Culture Secretary described the Match Of The Day presenter’s comments as “ disappointing and inappropriate” and said it was important for the BBC to maintain impartiality if it is to “retain the trust of the public who pay the licence fee”.
+It came as the Culture Secretary described the Match Of The Day presenter’s comments as “disappointing and inappropriate” and said it is important for the BBC to maintain impartiality if it is to “retain the trust of the public who pay the licence fee”.

-Lineker, 62, has faced criticism from members of the Tory party after comparing the language used to launch the policy with 1930s Germany.
+Lineker, 62, has faced criticism from members of the Conservative Party after comparing the language used to launch the policy with 1930s Germany.
 However, support has come from media figures including Piers Morgan and Sky News commentator Adam Boulton.

-Asked if he had spoken to the director-general, he said, after a pause, “yeah” before adding “he said… well we chat often”.
+Asked if he has spoken to the director-general, he said, after a pause, “Yeah”, before adding: “He said… well, we chat often”.

-Before closing the door, he was asked if he regretted his tweet, responding “no” and asked if he stood by it he said “course”.
+Before closing the door, he was asked if he regretted his tweet, responding “No”, and, asked if he stood by it, said “Course”.

-A BBC source previously told the PA news agency the corporation was taking the matter “seriously” and expects to have a “frank conversation” with Lineker.
+A BBC source previously told the PA news agency the corporation is taking the matter “seriously” and expects to have a “frank conversation” with Lineker.

 She added: “As somebody whose grandmother escaped Nazi Germany in the 1930s, I think it’s really disappointing and inappropriate to compare government policy on immigration to events in Germany in the 1930s.”

-Ms Frazer added that she was “pleased” the BBC was speaking to Lineker “to remind him of his responsibilities in relation to social media”.
+Ms Frazer added that she is “pleased” the BBC will be speaking to Lineker “to remind him of his responsibilities in relation to social media”.

-Gregory Campbell, MP for East Londonderry, later called for “lefty Lineker” to face a salary reduction.
+Gregory Campbell, DUP MP for East Londonderry, later called for “lefty Lineker” to face a salary reduction.

+She said: “I think it is, from a personal point of view… to hear that characterisation is offensive because, as you said, my husband is Jewish, my children are therefore directly descendant from people who were murdered in gas chambers during the Holocaust.

+“And my husband’s family is very… feels very keenly the impact of the Holocaust actually.”

-Speaking on Times Radio, Roger Mosey, formerly head of BBC television news and director of sport, said his “sympathies” lay with Lineker’s “side of this argument”.
+Speaking on Times Radio, Roger Mosey, formerly head of BBC television news and director of sport, said his “sympathies” lie with Lineker’s “side of this argument”.

-However, he added the problem with allowing him to express his views openly was it would allow other BBC employees to question why they are not entitled to give their opinions on issues.
+However, he added the problem with allowing him to express his views openly is it would allow other BBC employees to question why they are not entitled to give their opinions on issues.

 “If you receive £1.4 million from the BBC, you need to abide by the BBC’s rules,” he said.